Why is there pollution in Bowie's streams?

 When we think water pollution, we may instantly picture a big factory with smoke pipes, an oil spill, or a toxic leak from an industrial facility.
 But across the country, "non-point source pollution," or pollution that comes from our small sources like our homes, yards, roads, parking lots and cars is the number one cause of water pollution.

-Luckily, there are a number of ways that each of us can minimize our potential to contribute to polluted runoff.
+Luckily, there are a number of ways that each of us can minimize our contribution to polluted runoff.

 Lawn Care & Maintenance